cpkb-bluezoo/jsonparser/README.md

 ### Asynchronous, Non-Blocking API (Primary)

 The `JSONParser` is designed as an **asynchronous-first, non-blocking, data-driven parser** that integrates seamlessly into event-driven architectures.
-Instead of blocking on I/O operations, it uses a **push model** where you feed bytes to the parser as they arrive from any source—network sockets, async file I/O, message queues, or any streaming data pipeline.
+Instead of blocking on I/O operations, it uses a **push model** where you feed bytes to the parser as they arrive from any source — network sockets, async file I/O, message queues, or any streaming data pipeline.

 ![Event Pipeline Architecture](event-pipeline.svg)